 Music & Artistic Director of the Los Angeles Philharmonic, Walt and Lilly Disney Chair

-A lifelong advocate for music education and social development through art, Dudamel was shaped by his childhood experience with El Sistema, the extraordinary program and philosophy initiated in 1975 by Maestro José Antonio Abreu.
-Inspired by El Sistema, in 2007, Dudamel, the LA Phil and its community partners founded YOLA, which now serves more than 1,300 musicians, providing young people with free instruments, intensive music instruction, academic support and leadership training.
-In Spring 2021 season, YOLA will open its own permanent, purpose-built facility: The Judith and Thomas L. Beckmen YOLA Center at Inglewood, designed by architect Frank Gehry.
+Following his U.S. debut with the Los Angeles Philharmonic at the Hollywood Bowl in 2005, Dudamel became the orchestra’s music director starting in the 2009/10 season, and under his direction the LA Phil has secured its place as one of the leading orchestras in the world.
+Inspired by El Sistema, Dudamel, the LA Phil and its community partners founded YOLA (Youth Orchestra Los Angeles) in 2007, providing 1,300 young people with free instruments, intensive music instruction, academic support, and leadership training.
+In the 2020/21 season, YOLA is planning to open its own permanent, purpose-built facility: The Judith and Thomas L. Beckmen YOLA Center at Inglewood, designed by architect Frank Gehry.